AdobeDocs/learning-manager.en/help/migrated/kb/modified-template-link-error.md

 ---

-# Email links triggered from modified templates throw an error in Learning Manager {#email-links-triggered-from-modified-templates-throw-an-error-in-learning-manager}
+# Email links triggered from modified templates throw an error in Learning Manager

 ## Issue